Real Estate Prices and Overview

 Notable & Unique: Modes of Transportation

-the Coeur d'Alene City Center neighborhood commuting on a bicycle to and
+revealed that the Coeur d'Alene City Center neighborhood is a fantastic

-Also, in the Coeur d'Alene City Center neighborhood, walking to work is a real
+Also, more people in Coeur d'Alene City Center choose to walk to work each day

 Notable & Unique: Length of Commute

 Whether walking, biking, riding, or driving, the length of one's commute

 is an important factor for one's quality of life.
 The Coeur d'Alene City Center

 neighborhood stands out for its commute length, according to NeighborhoodScout's